travolta11/sii-scolairexpert-api/bin/Readme.md

 wait for all containers to start then start the API server by running in the root folder:

-    mvn clean install:  (to clean existing build folder and install a new version of gateway server) mvn spring-boot:run :  (to run the new installed version)
+    mvn clean install:  (to clean existing build folder and install a new version of gateway server) mvn spring_boot:run :  (to run the new installed version)

 # Git